Jahazielvaz/location-directory/ReadMe.txt

 DESCRIPTION: This app gives you a list of matching cities, and states based on your input.

 REQUIREMENTS
--Must contain various cities and states to choose from.
+/ Must contain various cities and states to choose from.
--Must contain an input field, where the user can type -Must contain a matching feature that matches all the letters and patterns being typed in to all the letters and patterns inside our cities and state
+/ Must contain an input field, where the user can type -Must contain a matching feature that matches all the letters and patterns being typed in to all the letters and patterns inside our cities and state
 -Must contain some kind of color change for when letters are being matched, like a highlighting feature -Must contain a dropdown that shows the results